What is seasonal food?

 - Rowan berries

-With so much fresh local produce there are unlimited recipes to choose from - here are just two of my favourites: Spicy Peach Chutney and Raspberry Vinegar and you might like to visit these 2 posts: 10 Cracking Courgette Recipes and 10 Brilliant Blackberry Recipes.
+With so much fresh local produce there are unlimited recipes to choose from - here are just a couple of my favourites: Pickled Runner Beans and Roasted Tomato Passata.